-Citizens of the European Union (EU) don’t need a work permit to take up employment in the Czech Republic since they have a right to work in EU member states.
+Citizens of the European Union (EU) don’t need a work permit to take up employment in the Czech Republic seeing as they have a right to work in all EU member states.

-Expats from outside the EU will, however, have to apply for a working residence permit for the Czech Republic.
-This either takes the form of a Blue Card (for skilled work) or an Employee Card (for unskilled work).
+Expats from outside of the EU will, however, have to apply for a working residence permit for the Czech Republic.
+This will either take the form of a Blue Card (for skilled work) or an Employee Card (for unskilled work).
 Both of these cards are dual-purpose in that they grant the holder the right to reside and to work in the Czech Republic for the specified period.

 Applying for a work permit for Czech Republic